Megan Jones (rugby union): International career

-Jones played for Bristol Bears Women until she signed for Wasps Ladies in 2020, where she continues to play as a fly-half.
+In June 2024, she was named in the British squad for the 2024 Paris Olympics.
+The team finished seventh.

+She was named in England's squad for the Women's Six Nations Championship on 17 March 2025.
+She was named in the Red Roses side for the Women's Rugby World Cup.

 Early life and education

-Born in Cardiff, Jones was educated at Ysgol Gyfun Gymraeg Glantaf and began her rugby career at Glamorgan Wanderers, aged six.
+Born in Cardiff to an English mother and Welsh father, Jones was educated at Ysgol Gyfun Gymraeg Glantaf and began her rugby career at Glamorgan Wanderers aged six.

-She studied Sports Science and Management at Hartpury College and went on to receive a BSc Honours in Sport Science and management from Loughborough.
+She moved to England aged 16 to study Sports Science and Management, and further her rugby career, at Hartpury College and went on to receive a BSc Honours in Sport Science and management from Loughborough.

-During the 2020 Covid-19 lockdowns, Jones offered free online fitness sessions for kids.
+During the 2020 COVID-19 lockdowns, Jones offered free online fitness sessions for children.
 She has also been coaching Barnes Women after being made redundant by the Rugby Football Union.

 Personal life

-Jones is openly lesbian, and is in a same-sex relationship with her England 7s team mate Celia Quansah.
-The couple are representing Great Britain together at the 2020 Tokyo Olympics.
+Jones is openly lesbian, and is in a same-sex relationship with her England 7s and Leicester Tigers teammate Celia Quansah.
+The couple represented Great Britain together at the 2020 Tokyo Olympics.